Students explore the duties and responsibilities of supervisors and front-line management

 - Design and organize effective departments and teams.

-- Determine the staffing needs of the department, acquire the right people, and develop them for success.
+- Determine the staffing needs of the department, acquire the right people, and develop them

 - Evaluate and appraise the performance of employees.